DoktorShift/naughtify/README.md

   Fine-tune notification frequencies and thresholds via the `.env` file.

 - **Flask API:**
-  Offers a lightweight API to check wallet status.
-Information
+  Offers a lightweight API to check wallet balance, latest transactions and info about set intervalls.

 ---